Skip to main content

 • Bone spurs or osteophytes

-The Anterior Cervical Discectomy Procedure
+The ACDF Procedure

-This typically involves a small, lateral incision in a skin crease in front of your neck, careful dissection through a natural surgical corridor through the structures in the front of your neck down to the front of the spine and removal of one or more discs in their entirety to decompress your nerves.
+An ACDF procedure typically involves a small, lateral incision in a skin crease in front of your neck, careful dissection through a natural surgical corridor through the structures in the front of your neck down to the front of the spine and removal of one or more discs in their entirety to decompress your nerves.

-After removal of the disc, the space left over is filled either with a spacer and material to promote bone growth, in the case of a fusion, or with a artificial disc.
+After removal of the disc, the space left over is filled either with a spacer and material to promote bone growth.
+A small plate and screws are used to hold the bones together until the bone grows.

-Recovery after Anterior Cervical Discectomy
+Recovery after ACDF

 Most patients feel recovered from the pain related to their surgery within 2-4 weeks.
 Every person heals differently, so be sure to discuss your specific recovery course with your doctor so you understand what to expect.